leventkaragol/libcpp-http-client/README.md

 You can find the complete list of functions in the library below.
 In fact, they are just overloaded versions of 5 functions in total.

+> [!TIP]
+> Descriptions of all methods and parameters are also available within the code for IDE use.

 ```cpp
 - getRequest
     - std::future<HttpResult> getRequest(const std::string &url)